 Make sure your cat stays hydrated by ensuring that they have easy access to fresh clean water and make sure they have a comfortable place to relax.

-If your cat has a fever that lasts longer than 24 hours or goes above 106º F contact your veterinarian to book an urgent appointment or visit your local emergency animal hospital right away.
+If your cat has a fever that lasts longer than 24 hours or goes above 106º F visit your veterinarian or visit your local emergency animal hospital right away.

 Your vet will do a full examination of your cat to determine the cause of your pet's fever, and prescribe the best treatment to help restore your cat's good health.
 In some cases, even after an extensive veterinary examination, the cause may not be evident and your cat could be diagnosed with a fever of unknown origin (FUO).
 If your cat has moderate or severe dehydration, intravenous fluids may be used to help your cat feel better and fight off illness.